 If you experience any difficulties registering for this event, please call us at 703-683-4804 or email us at email@example.com and include the name of the event.

 About the Seminar

-- readily describe the fundamentals of risk management in projects, and its importance as the complexity of projects increases.
+- You can readily describe the fundamentals of risk management in programs and projects, and the relationship between the two.

-- apply risk management techniques and approaches in your projects.
+- You can apply risk management techniques and approaches in your programs and projects.

 8:00 AM - Registration and Continental Breakfast

 (Fee includes seminar, materials, breakfast, and lunch)

 $450.00 - Member Registration

 $499.00 - Nonmember Registration